docker/docs/engine/sbom/index.md

 toc_max: 2
 ---

-A Software Bill Of Materials (SBOM) is analogous to a packing list for a shipment; it’s all the components that make up the software, or were used to build it.
-For container images this includes the operating system packages that are installed (e.g., ca-certificates) along with language-specific packages that the software depends on (e.g., log4j).
-An SBOM can include only some of this information or even more details, like the versions of components and where they came from.
+A Software Bill Of Materials (SBOM) is analogous to a packing list for a shipment.
+It lists all the components that make up the software, or were used to build it.
+For container images, this includes the operating system packages that are installed (for example, ca-certificates) along with language-specific packages that the software depends on (for example, Log4j).
+The SBOM could include a subset of this information or even more details, like the versions of components and their source.

 > **Warning**
 >
 > The `docker sbom` command is currently experimental.
 This may change or be removed from future releases.
 {: .warning }
-> Please leave feedback and report issues on [its repository](https://github.com/docker/sbom-cli-plugin).

 The experimental `docker sbom` command allows you to generate the SBOM of a container image.
 Today, it does this by scanning the layers of the image using the [Syft project](https://github.com/anchore/syft) but in future it may read the SBOM from the image itself or elsewhere.